explaingit

 Difficulty · easy Time to first run · 5min

-Free for open-source and non-commercial projects under GPL; commercial use requires a paid license.
+Free for open-source and non-commercial projects under the GPL, commercial use requires a paid license from the author.

 In plain English